 Gabe has written three major books on gamification and done numerous live videos and events, including major gamification conferences.
 His talks, workshops, books, and courses have helped train marketers, customer loyalty experts, HR professionals, strategists, and product designers to make the world a more fun and engaging place.

 He can be seen here consulting Samantha Bee on how to 'Gamify voting'.

 3. The Face: Jane McGonigal

-Dr Zac earned one of the world’s first PhDs in gamification design and has since lectured and developed curriculum on gamification for universities.
-He speaks and educates governments, conferences and companies around the world on effective gamification and engagement design including Gamification Europe.
+Dr. Zac earned one of the world’s first PhDs in gamification design and has since lectured and developed a curriculum on gamification for universities.
+He speaks and educates governments, conferences, and companies around the world on effective gamification and engagement design including Gamification Europe.